The Common Riding

 On their return to the main party the procession moves to Millpath where a proclamation is made to the effect that the marches have been duly ridden, without interruption or molestation of any kind.
 This is followed by an enthusiastic rendering of “Teribus” which gives this ceremony its name – the Song Singing.
 The Drum and Fife Band play the party on foot back to the Town Hall where the Flag is returned temporarily to the Council Chambers, where it is displayed from the balcony.

-Later in the evening the Cornet attends the Common-Riding Dinner and is presented with his official Cornet’s Medal, commemorative of his year in office, and the spirit of the Riding is renewed in toast, song and story.
-An honoured place is given to a toast “The Memory of Drumlanrig”, the generous donor of the “Common” which every Hawick Callant along with his “rights” will surely “aye defend”.
-The climax of the festival has been reached.
+Later in the evening the Cornet attends the Common Riding Dinner and is presented with his official Cornet’s Medal, commemorative of his year in office, and the spirit of the Riding is renewed in toast, song and story.
+An honoured place is given to a silent toast “The Memory of Drumlanrig”, the generous donor of the “Common” which every Hawick Callant along with his “rights” will surely “aye defend”.
+The climax of the Common Riding has been reached.

-Then on to the Common-Riding Ball.
-Reels and country dances are prominent and at midnight the Cornet’s Reel, which is confined to the Cornet, ex-Cornets and the Lasses, is danced with considerable enthusiasm.
+Then on to the Common Riding Ball.
+Reels and country dances are prominent and at Midnight the Cornet’s Reel, which is confined to the Cornet, ex-Cornets and the Lasses, is danced with considerable enthusiasm.
 The dancing continues through the night.
-As dawn approaches the revellers, headed by the Cornet, climb to the summit of the Moat Hill to greet the rising sun with another rendering of “Teribus”.
+As dawn approaches the revellers, headed by the Cornet, walk to Mote Park where the Big Four climb to the summit of the Mote to greet the rising sun with another rendering of “Teribus”.
 On returning to Tower Knowe the Principals dance a final reel before getting some well earned rest.

 SATURDAY